sola-st/CMI-Finder/README.md

 * <b>Preparing data for BILSTM.</b> The below command prepares the data for the BILSTM model.
 The command read the data files paths saved in the files ./demo_data/data_paths.json and outputs the results to the folder ./demo_data

-    The content of the file ./demo_data/data_paths.json is a dictionary of of the paths of different data files.
+	The content of the file ./demo_data/data_paths.json is a dictionary of the paths of different data files.
 When creating your own files, make sure to respect the name of the keys as presented in the following example and to include only files that paths that already exist.
-If you are doing this inside the docker image, there is already a file containing these paths, you can edit it based on you needs (using nano editor for example).
+If you are doing this inside the docker image, there is already a file containing these paths, you can edit it based on your needs (using nano editor for example).

     ```Json
     {
         "condition": "test_output_folder/condition_inconsistent_data.json",